I need some advice about my situation.

 Several years ago I had sex with a girl who was barely married a few months before to a guy (I'll call him "J").
 We kept on in it, forming a relationship and stayed together.
-Eventually it came out openly what was going on.
+Eventually, it came out openly what was going on.
 The girl (I'll call her "B") and her husband pretty much separated and later divorced.
-About the same time "B" became pregnant by me and my health started to get bad.
+About the same time, "B" became pregnant by me and my health started to get worse.

 Having a Christian background growing up, I never felt right about sleeping with her because it was adultery, but I was lost, looking for answers and the truth for about a decade, so I had slept with her because I wanted to know what was real and what was not.
 It was always in the back of my mind.